Justice1-0-1/python-crash-course/README.md

 python hello.py
 ```

-Each project will be stored in its own folder.
+Each project/exercise will be stored in its own folder.
 I’ll follow the structure outlined in the book, organizing my code by chapters and topics.

 ## Project List